sammonsjl/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ### The kubelet Kubernetes Configuration File

-When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name must be used.
+When generating kubeconfig files for Kubelets the client certificate matching the Kubelets node name must be used.
 This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/admin/authorization/node/).

 Generate a kubeconfig file for worker node01 and node02: